Peter O'Donnell, Jr. Chair in Computational and Applied Mathematics

 In 2012 the Computational Fluid Mechanics Award of the United States Association for Computational Mechanics was renamed the Thomas J.R.
 Hughes Medal.

-Dr. Hughes' research interests and the mission of the Computational Mechanics Group (CMG) is to pursue research and development in computational mechanics and to promote Ph.D. and post-doctoral education in the discipline.
+Dr. Hughes's research interests and the mission of the Computational Mechanics Group (CMG) are to pursue development in computational mechanics and to promote Ph.D. and post-doctoral education in the discipline.
 Activities span fundamental mathematical investigations, the development of new and powerful computational methods and algorithms, and engineering and scientific applications.

 A current focus of the CMG is isogeometric analysis, an integrated vision of computational geometry and analysis aimed at unifying the disparate methods and data structures of Computer Aided Geometric Design (CAGD) and Finite Element Analysis (FEA), and breaking the current bottleneck in the translation of CAGD representations to FEA models.
 Isogeometric analysis provides a unique geometric foundation to product development, from design through analysis.
-In the few years since its inception, isogeometric analysis has become one of the most active research areas of computational mechanics, attracting investigators from mathematics, computer science and engineering.
+Since its inception, isogeometric analysis has become one of the most active research areas of computational mechanics research, attracting investigators from mathematics, computer science and engineering.

-Other current CMG research topics are computational fluid mechanics, fluid-structure interaction, computational medicine applications in cardiovascular medicine, phase field models with applications to the growth of prostrate tumors and to simulation of brittle and ductile fracture, and the development of new discretization technologies for computational structural mechanics and fluid dynamics, including T-splines, divergence- and curl-conforming B-splines, and boundary element methods using hierarchically refined spline bases.
+Other current CMG research topics are computational fluid mechanics, fluid-structure interaction, computational medicine applications in cardiovascular medicine, cancer and neural degeneration, phase field models with applications to simulation of brittle and ductile fracture, and the development of new discretization technologies for computational structural mechanics and fluid dynamics, including T-splines, divergence- and curl-conforming B-splines, and boundary element methods using hierarchically refined spline bases.

 Close collaborations exist with the Oden Institute Center for Computational Geosciences & Optimization, Center for Predictive Engineering & Computational Sciences, Computational Visualization Center, Center for Cardiovascular Simulation, and several U.S. and international universities.